 Just because a goal may be lofty doesn’t mean you can keep moving the deadline forward.
 One part of setting goals is holding ourselves accountable.
 It may even be wise to get a calendar to make your goal time-based.
 As you create a goal, make sure you provide yourself with a reasonable amount of time, but stick to it.

-If you’re using budgeting apps to keep track of your income tracking, use the same system to keep track of your monthly spending.
-If you have a calendar/tracking system, or budget app, to keep an eye on a savings account you’re using for home purchasing, the best budget app for this is the same one you’re using to track your other large purchase goals.
+If you’re using a budget app like Mvelopes or YNAB to keep track of your income, use the same system to keep track of your monthly spending.
+If you have a calendar/tracking system to keep an eye on a savings account you’re using for home purchasing, the best budget app for this is the same one you’re using to track your other large purchase goals.

 For example, if you’ve been consistent in your $500 weekly contribution towards a vacation fund, reward yourselves with a nice dinner—maybe even keep it in the theme of your dream vacation.
 As silly as it may sound, little celebrations keep motivation high.